 The real estate market in La Libertad, El Salvador

 The first beach town coming from the capital city, it is currently quite ugly.
-However, the Chinese are building a big pier with restaurants, an entertainment center and other amenities.
+However, the Chinese have built a big pier with restaurants, an entertainment center and other amenities.
 This city is set to improve.
 For now it is nothing to look at, but it is on the right path for sure.
 Development here is inevitable.
-Foreigners donโt stay here though, it is more of a local play.
+Foreigners don’t stay here though, it is more of a local play.

 My issue with this market is that locals are so excited with the developments, that they are pricing their homes and land as if the development had already happened.